siliconveins/bizanalyst-docs/pages/desktop/tally-odbc-port.md

 ---
-title: Biz Analyst Tally ODBC PORT
+title: How to Enable Tally ODBC Port
 keywords: biz analyst, bizanalyst, bizanalyst desktop installation, install, bizanalyst installation
-summary: "Get / Setup Tally ODBC port"
+summary: "Enable Tally ODBC Port for allowing other applications to communicate with Tally to get access to the data"
 sidebar: desktop_sidebar
 permalink: tally-odbc-port.html
 folder: desktop